nagendramishr/mini-rag-quickstart/README.md

 ### Create the resources:
 #### 1. Create a new Teams channel

 Teams will be used as the chat UI for this project.
 To keep things simple, create a new team.
-Once created, we'll use it's general channel for the entry point into RAG.
+Once created, we'll use its general channel for the entry point into RAG.

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/3805c120-82af-48da-83aa-500f68f50dec" width="500">